 Vitamin Deficiency Causes

 Are many and are not limited to your diet alone.
 Your body needs 13 essential vitamins in tiny amounts.
 Each of these vitamins has a different role to play in the functioning of the body.
-If you don’t get enough of these vitamins, it can lead to a vitamin deficiency, causing a number of health conditions depending on which vitamin is lacking.
+If you don’t get enough of these vitamins, it can lead to a vitamin deficiency, causing several health conditions depending on which vitamin is lacking.

 A Complete Vitamin Profile is usually done to detect vitamin deficiency.
 Once diagnosed, the deficiency is treated by replenishing the lacking vitamins either through food, supplements, or both.
 In severe deficiency cases, intravenous infusions may be administered.